 Heavy Plasma Clip:

 The Heavy Plasma Gun is essentially the ultimate weapon available.
 It is the most effective assault weapon in the game, and also the most effective sniper rifle.
-The main caveats on its use are these: a) its clip size, though large, is not infinite like the Laser Rifle's, and the supply of clips is limited, so while autofire is perfectly feasible and recommended, gratuitous wastes of ammunition such as attempts to literally level maps may strain your supply line; b) its ability to penetrate the front armour of Sectopods is limited, so it is recommended to either flank Sectopods and shoot their weaker back plate, or bring more specialised weapons such as Heavy Lasers and Blaster Launchers; c) the Heavy Plasma Gun's incredible power can be a double-edged sword if you face alien mind control, so it may be worth bringing a less-superlative weapon such as the Laser Rifle if you expect to face psionic aliens and you have not psi-screened your troops.
+The main caveats on its use are these: a) its clip size, though large, is not infinite like the Laser Rifle's, and the supply of clips is limited, so while autofire is perfectly feasible and recommended, gratuitous wastes of ammunition such as attempts to literally level maps may strain your supply line; b) its ability to penetrate the front armour of Sectopods is limited, so it is recommended to either flank Sectopods and shoot their weaker back plate, or bring more specialised weapons such as Heavy Lasers, Small Launchers and Blaster Launchers; c) the incredible power of Heavy Plasma fire can be a double-edged sword if you face alien mind control, so it may be worth bringing a less-superlative weapon such as the Laser Rifle if you expect to face psionic aliens and you have not psi-screened your troops.

 The following lists how many times a soldier can fire the gun by shot type continuously in any given round, and the remaining percentage of any left over TUs that cannot be spent as a shot.

 - Aimed: 1 Shot, 40% Remaining TUs (enough for 1 Snap shot or 1 Auto burst)